 The first step in running a successful eCommerce sale is simple.
 View your promotions as big projects.
 You can only do a few big projects per year, when it comes to your business.

 It can be really tempting to lose sight of your overall marketing plan when thinking about promotions.
 But, in my experience, I have found that planning sales in advance, is the best thing for business success.

 It's pretty simple really - when you plan a sale or promotion in advance, you can prepare customers.
 You can make sure your customer is exactly where they need to be in order to buy from your timely promotion.

 So how do you do that?

 Look at your annual marketing goals.
 Where do you need an influx of profit?
 What other projects are you working on this year?

-Define the purpose or goal of the sale, then the time which it will maximise sales and revenue in your calendar.
+Define the purpose or goal of the sale and by when it will maximize sales and revenue in your calendar.

 You can then survey your customers… ask them what they would like from a promotion.
 Remember the goal of marketing is to attract new visitors to your eCommerce site.
 You must serve your ideal customer with the offers and discounts of their dreams.

-A great example of a company who complete all 3 of the above steps, is Next.
-This clothing and homeware store don’t run constant promotions, they plan and build a sense of anticipation around their irregular discounts.
+A great example of a company who complete all 3 of the above steps, is next.
+The company doesn't run a constant stream of promotions.
+Instead they plan and build a sense of anticipation around their irregular discounts.